Updated May 26, 2023

 Now let us see an example below for declaring Unicode characters in the program.

 #!/usr/bin/env python # -*- coding: latin-1 -*- a= u'dfsf\xac\u1234' print("The value of the above unicode literal is as follows:") print(ord(a[-1]))

-In the above program, we can see the sample of Unicode literals in the python program, but before that, we need to declare encoding, which is different in different versions of Python, and in this program, we can see in the first two lines of the program.
+In the above program, we can see the sample of Unicode literals in the Python program.
+Still, before that, we need to declare encoding, which is different in different versions of Python, and in this program, we can see it in the first two lines of the program.

-Now we will see the Unicode errors such as Unicode encoding Error and Unicode decoding errors, which are handled by Unicode error handlers, are invoked automatically whenever the errors are encountered.
+Now we’ll see that Unicode faults, such as Unicode encoding and decoding failures, are promptly invoked if the problems arise..
 There are 3 typical errors in Python Unicode error handlers.

-Strict error in Python raises UnicodeEncodeError and UnicodeDecodeError for encoding and decoding errors that are occurred, respectively.
+In Python, strict error raises UnicodeEncodeError and UnicodeDecodeError for encoding and decoding failures, respectively.

 UnicodeEncodeError demonstration and its example.

 In Python, it cannot detect Unicode characters, and therefore it throws an encoding error as it cannot encode the given Unicode string.

 In the above program, we can see we have passed the argument to the str() function, which is a Unicode string.
 But this function will use the default encoding process ASCII.
 The program mentioned above throws an error due to the lack of encoding specification at the start.
 The default encoding used is a 7-bit encoding, which cannot recognize characters beyond the range of 0 to 128.
 Therefore, we can see the error that is displayed in the above screenshot.

 The above program can be fixed by manually encoding the Unicode string, such as.encode(‘utf8’), before providing it to the str() function.